tombeesley/eyetools/README.md

 raw_data <- eyetools::interpolate(example_raw_sac) # store as new object
 ```

-We can also apply a smoothing function over the data, which is
+We can also apply a smoothing function (`smoother()`) over the data,
-particularly important for the analysis of saccadic velocities.
+which is particularly important for the analysis of saccadic velocities.

 ``` r
 smooth_data <- eyetools::smoother(example_raw_sac)